Skip to main content

 It costs $125 to file your Florida Articles of Organization.

-In general, online filings are processed in 5 days, mailed filings in 10 days (add time for mailing).
+In general, online filings are processed in five days, mailed filings in 10 days (add time for mailing).
 Florida’s Division of Corporations provides a handy-dandy Document Processing Dates page where LLC filers can view current processing times.

 LLCs are taxed as pass-through entities by default, which means that they don’t pay corporate income tax.
 Instead, the revenue of the LLC goes directly to the members, who each pay individual income tax on their share on their personal federal return, which is subject to the 15.3% self-employment tax.
 You may also need to pay local taxes, depending on the policies in the Florida city or county your business operates from.